BEST PLACES TO VISIT IN JODHPUR IN TWO DAYS

 We continued to explore the rocks and the walls of the fort which spans all the way to this viewpoint and much further into the distance.
 This is a great spot for sunset with epic views of the fort and Rao Jodha park where people are zip-lining.

 These are my top picks for the best places to visit in Jodhpur in two days.
-However, there are a number of other temples and museums you might be interested in.
+However, there are a number of other temples and museums you might be interested in add to your two-day Jodhpur itinerary.
 Definitely delve further if you have the time.
 I only had a couple of days before heading back to Jaipur at the end of my India road trip.

 Other photos from our random adventures in Jodhpur.
 There were multiple occasions we were invited into homes and onto rooftops.
 Jodhpur is a great place and I highly recommend adding it to your Rajasthan plans.